emb-riscv/specs-markdown/interrupts-use-cases.md

 returns in the context of another thread.

-Traditional interrupt handlers need to be changed from the simple impllementation that calls the peripheral ISR:
+Traditional interrupt handlers need to be changed from the simple implementation that calls the peripheral ISR:

 ```c
 void __attribute__((interrupt))